TheAmazingness/scouting/README.md

+# This project is now deprecated and not supported.
+Click [here](https://github.com/TheAmazingness/scoutkit) to see the new FRC scouter, ScoutKit.

 # For FRC Team 1540 The Flaming Chickens (http://www.team1540.org) scouting
 ## Start Here:
 > This is a Node.js module intended to work with Electron.